-The potential or associated negative environmental impacts mentioned above, can be satisfactorily mitigated through the implementation of the Environmental Management Programme ("EMPr'").
+The potential or associated negative environmental impacts mentioned above, can be satisfactorily mitigated by the implementation of the Environmental Management Programme ("EMPr").
 An Environmental Control Officer to be appointed during the construction phase to oversee construction activities, and to see that construction activities are aligned with the EMPr.

-(ii) Has a map of appropriate scale been provided, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred site, YES NO indicating any areas that should be avoided, including buffers?
+(ii) Has a map of appropriate scale been provided, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffers? ¥ E\$ NO No negative areas identified as the site is completely transformed, please refer to the Biodiversity Overlay Maps, Appendix D - Г